 How does someone in your field/department best promote/market themselves to those hiring in your industry?

-What’s the one item you can’t live without on-set?
+What’s the one item you can’t live without on-set, and why?

 Would your career be impacted without the state’s film incentive program?
 If so, how?